Chūbu region: Hokuriku

 The district has very heavy snowfall (sometimes enough to block major roads) and strong winds in winter, and its turbulent rivers are the source of abundant hydroelectric power.
 Niigata Prefecture is the site of domestic gas and oil production as well.
 Industrial development is extensive, especially in the cities in Niigata and Toyama; Fukui and Ishikawa prefectures also have large manufacturing industries.

 Historically, Hokuriku's development is owed to markets in the Kansai region, however recently the urban areas at the heart of the Kantō region and Tōkai region are having a heavy an influence as well.
 Hokuriku has port facilities which are mainly to facilitate trade with Russia, Korea and China.
 Transportation between Niigata and Toyama used to be geographically limited and so Niigata has seen especially strong influence from the Kantō region, because of this Niigata Prefecture is often classified as being part of the Kōshin'etsu region with Nagano and Yamanashi Prefectures.

+Transport

+The region's largest airport is Chubu Centrair International Airport which provides most domestic and international destinations, it is located 35 km south of Nagoya.
+There are also smaller airports across the region including Niigata Airport, Komatsu Airport, and Mt.
+Fuji Shizuoka Airport.